Occupational Safety, Hygiene, and Health

 Occupational Safety and Health Management Systems

 Based on our occupational safety and health management systems, we implement systematic safety and health management activities as well as improvements through ongoing PDCA cycles and internal audits at workplaces.
 By doing so, we seek to create a virtuous cycle of improvement of these systems, prevent occupational accidents, and facilitate the creation of a comfortable work environment.
 In our risk assessment efforts, we constantly strive to enhance our ability to identify and reduce risks.
-Workplace risk assessments are regularly reviewed based on the business characteristics of the respective internal companies.
+As for workplace risk assessments, the risks of occupational accidents at each business site are regularly reviewed based on the business characteristics of the respective internal companies.
 We also review risks when operations or procedures are first introduced, when they are altered, and upon restart after a pause.
-The safety and health management systems at all of our business sites are at an OSHMS third-party certified level (Sites with third-party certification: Kobe Works shipyard, Sakaide Works shipyard [ISO 45001], Kobe Head Office Works of Kawasaki Railcar Manufacturing Co., Ltd. [OSHMS certification according to the method of the Japan Industrial Safety and Health Association]).
+The safety and health management systems at all of our business sites are at an OSHMS third-party certified level (Sites with third-party certification: Kobe Works shipyard, Sakaide Works [ISO 45001], Kobe Head Office Works of Kawasaki Railcar Manufacturing Co., Ltd. [OSHMS certification according to the method of the Japan Industrial Safety and Health Association]).
 Business sites with third-party certification undergo regular inspections by third-party certification bodies.
 Uncertified sites undergo internal audits once a year in principle, administrated by the Head Office.

 Kawasaki's KSKY Campaign and awareness-building efforts are key aspects of its occupational accident prevention efforts.
 The letters comprising this acronym stand for Japanese words that describe the different elements of the campaign: K (kihon), creating a disciplined workplace that observes the basic safety rules; S (shisa koshou), making sure to identify and call out to confirm breaks and other crucial points in each work operation; and KY (kiken yochi), working to further improve danger prediction abilities.
 The purpose of the campaign is to encourage employees to take a more active role in safety measures and thereby create a workplace in which all can openly caution one another about potential issues.

 Corporate regulations provide for safety awards.
 Production divisions receive awards for amassing long accident-free records, while business sites receive awards for having accident-free years.
-In fiscal 2021 year-long accident-free operations were achieved by the Nagoya Works, Harima Works of Kawasaki Railcar Manufacturing Co., Ltd., and Kakogawa Works of Kawasaki Motors, Ltd.
+In 2022 year-long accident-free operations were achieved by the Nagoya Works, Seishin Works, Kakogawa Works of Kawasaki Motors, Ltd., and Office of Kobe Works*.

 Initiatives to Prevent Harm Caused by Radiation